From Elvis in Memphis: Music

 Side two begins with Florence Kaye and Bernie Baum's "Power of My Love".
 The song has a blues-based sound, with Presley backed by a brass section, drums, an electric guitar, and organ.
 The lyrics include double entendres ("Crush it, kick it / You can never win / I know baby you can't lick it/ I'll make you give in)", with groans by backing female singers emphasizing sexuality.
 The second track, a cover of John Hartford's "Gentle on My Mind" follows.
 The string-laden arrangement was inspired by Glen Campbell's 1967 Grammy-winning version of the song.
 The next song, Eddy Arnold's 1962 hit "After Loving You", is arranged in a 12/8 tempo.
 Elvis plays guitar throughout the song including the intro.
 This is followed by Dallas Frazier's "True Love Travels on a Gravel Road" and Chuck Jackson's 1962 hit, "Any Day Now".

-The twelfth and final song of the album, selected as a single, is Mac Davis' "In The Ghetto".
+The twelfth and final song of the album, selected as a single, is "In The Ghetto", written by Mac Davis.
 The song was chosen by Billy Strange, who had previously picked material for other Presley sessions.
 The protest song denounces the consequences of poverty, with compassion for inner-city youth.
 Because of "In the Ghetto"'s lyrics, controversial for its time, Presley originally did not plan to record the song because he thought it might alienate fans.
 After Moman said he might give the song to Rosey Grier, Presley's friends convinced him to record it.

 The album cover is a still from the "Trouble"-"Guitar Man" production number of NBC's Elvis special.
 Presley is featured with a red electric guitar, wearing a black leather suit with a red scarf around his neck, with silhouettes of guitar players at the back of the set.
 From Elvis in Memphis became one of American Sound Studio's best-known productions, with Dusty Springfield's Dusty in Memphis; both albums reflected similar times and musical trends on the Memphis scene.